Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Introduction

 At the heart of this analysis lies the Bloch-Floquet theory, which expresses solutions as harmonic waves modulated by spatially periodic functions.
 This formalism naturally yields dispersion relations connecting angular frequency and wavenumber.
 Dispersion curves, in turn, are indispensable tools for identifying propagating, evanescent, and attenuating modes, thereby offering deep insight into transmission and localization mechanisms.

 While conventional models typically assume nearest-neighbor couplings, nonlocal lattice models have attracted increasing attention since Brillouin's pioneering work in 1946~\citep{brillouin1946wave}, whose archetypal example, a monoatomic chain with long-range spring interactions, is illustrated in Figure~\ref{graph:unif_monoatom}.
 His original formulation of nonlocal lattices has been recently revived and extended in various modern contexts, highlighting their potential for advanced control of wave propagation.
 By extending interactions beyond nearest neighbors, nonlocality introduces additional tunable parameters and thereby greatly enriches the design space of dispersion relations.
 This expanded framework allows access to remarkable wave phenomena, including negative or hypersonic group velocities~\citep{carcaterra2019long,rezaei2021wave}, roton-like dispersion profiles~\citep{iglesias2021experimental,wang2022nonlocal,zhu2022observation,iorio2024roton}, dirac cones~\cite{paul2025nonlocality}, frozen evanescent modes~\citep{chen2024anomalous,wang2025roton}, metadamping~\citep{banerjee2024enhanced} and the emergence of additional transient modes~\citep{brillouin1946wave,kazemi2023non}.
-Such versatility has established nonlocality as a promising strategy for tailoring wave behavior in periodic media.
+Although nonlocal lattices are not the only class of metamaterials exhibiting such phenomena, their parametric versatility offers a particularly promising strategy for tailoring wave behavior in periodic lattices.

 The design of nonlocal lattices can be understood as a two-step process: selecting a geometry of nonlocality to be periodically repeated, and specifying the physical nature of the interactions.
 Several nonlocal lattice geometries have been explored in the literature.
 The most common configuration connects each node to its $P$-th neighbors~\citep{edge2025discrete, kazemi2023non, guarracino2024local, chen2023phonon, edge2025spring}, while other works have considered diatomic extensions introducing two distinct species of nodes~\citep{kazemi2023non, ongaro2025closed}, or nonlocal architectures incorporating local resonators~\citep{ghavanloo2019wave}.
 Different physical realizations of the coupling mechanisms have also been investigated.
 Most studies employ spring-based interactions~\citep{kazemi2023non, guarracino2024local, chen2023phonon, edge2025spring}, but alternative implementations have been proposed, including networks of coaxial cables~\citep{chen2023nonlocal}, reconfigurable assemblies using model-construction kits such as Meccano\textsuperscript{TM}~\citep{chaplain2023reconfigurable}, electromagnetic forces~\citep{rezaei2021wave}, and Euler-Bernoulli beam interactions~\citep{edge2025discrete}.